Jump to a section

-Remitly is a digital money transfer service enabling overseas transfers.
-Through proprietary mobile technology, it allows people to quickly send money from their smartphones directly to people in developing countries, and for a fraction of the cost of traditional money transfer services.
+Remitly Money Transfer is a digital money transfer service enabling overseas transfers.
+Through proprietary mobile technology, it allows people to send money quickly from their smartphones directly to people in developing countries, and for a fraction of the cost of traditional money transfer services.

 Remitly’s co-founder and chief executive officer Matthew Oppenheimer said he founded the company after working with Barclays in Kenya.
 There, he saw how difficult it was to send money overseas.